AlubJ/BactaTank-Classic/docs/editing/materials.md

 You can export and replace a material to and from a `*.bmat` file to transfer material properties.
 To do this click ![Triple Dot Button](https://i.imgur.com/xhwAmwR.png) and then click the relevant option. `Ctrl+E` will export and `Ctrl+R` will replace.
 You can also drop a `*.bmat` file onto the program to replace it.

 > [!NOTE]
-> Texture Indices are not transferred over and will need to be set manually.
+> Texture indices are not transferred over and will need to be set manually.

 > [!NOTE]
 > If you want a vertex format to be carried over, you will need to enable `Replace Vertex Format` in the properties.